Burp Suite - solving E-mail and SMS TAN multi-factor authentication with Hackvertor custom tags

 to automatically solve TAN second factor verification in multi-factor authentication web forms?
 At

-Pentagrid we have an SMS to E-mail gateway for testing purposes, meaning if second factor TANs are
+Pentagrid we have an SMS to E-mail gateway for pentesting purposes, meaning if second factor TANs are

 sent out via SMS or E-mail, they will always land in one of our testing E-mail inboxes.
 Can we